 - Finding the right people to speak with,

-- Having the courage to start having different kinds of conversations and
+- Having the courage to start having different kinds of conversations,

-- helping them being well prepared for them.
+- Helping them to be well prepared for them.

 3. Be known and connected – internally.